tomjoht/tomjoht.github.io/_posts/2016/8/2016-09-5-scenario-based-documentation-matt-ness-recording.md

 - general
 - stitcher
 - podcasts
 summary: "Matt Ness, a technical writer at Splunk and a co-organizer for WTD San Francisco, recently gave a presentation to the STC Silicon Valley chapter called Let's Tell a Story: Scenario-Based Documentation.
-In this presentation, Matt talks about ways to integrate storytelling techniques into documentation, drawing upon his experience as a Dungeons and Dragons player and other video game or fantasy worlds.
+In this presentation, Matt talks about ways to integrate storytelling techniques into documentation, drawing upon his experience as a Dungeons and Dragons player and his player experience from other video game or fantasy worlds.
 To help users on their journeys and quests, you need a narrative to guide them and a manual to help them overcome obstacles.
 Video, slides, and audio from the presentation are included in this post."
 date: 2016-09-02
 tags:
 - technical writing